MEC3903 Mechanical Practice 3

 Important assessment information

-This course requires attendance at a residential school.
+External students must attend the mandatory residential school and on-campus students must attend the mandatory on-campus laboratories or practical classes.
 It is the students' responsibility to attend and participate appropriately in all activities (such as lectures, tutorials, laboratories and practical work) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily:

-To satisfactorily complete assessment one students must participate in NC machining activity and submit programs and tool-plots as prepared during the NC and CAM activities.
-To satisfactorily complete assessment two students must submit the results and data obtained from the metrology activities.
-If, in the opinion of the examiner, the accuracy of results is below the standard specified in the assessment scheme then students may be required to resubmit their assessments.
+To satisfactorily complete each assessment item students must achieve a mark of 1 out of 1 for that assessment item.
+If, in the opinion of the examiner, the accuracy of results obtained from the metrology activities is below the standard specified in the assessment scheme then students may be required to resubmit their assessments.

 Penalties for late submission of required work: